JaberQezelbash/JaberQezelbash.github.io/_pages/about.md

 ---

 Jaber is a Ph.D. student in the Department of Industrial & Systems Engineering at the University of Florida, pursuing his current studies under the supervision of Dr. *K. Hicklin*.
-His research primarily focuses on Machine Learning and Optimization, particularly in healthcare applications.
-Currently, he is developing Machine Learning-based Medical Imaging models for Biomedical Informatics.
+His research primarily centers on Machine Learning and Optimization, particularly in healthcare applications.
+Currently, he focuses on developing Machine Learning-based Medical Imaging models for Biomedical Informatics.

 Latest